siliataider/Castle-website/README.md

 # This was an assignment at school
-A small website done in 1 hour featuring a castle in France, some basic html, css, js, json
+This project was a 1 hour test for the ability to clone a simple existing website featuring a castle in France.
+Coding in html, css, js, json